john202020/lodux/Readme.md

 lodux version 2.0.0 is a rewrite of the store management.
 It incorporates immutable state management.
 Directly assign store.state can be done and can be done on multiple level depth.

 React, Vue and Recompose modules are removed.
-To keep useing those modules, use version 1.5.11.
+To use those modules, use version 1.5.11.

 ## [API](doc/API.md)